skalarproduktraum/phd-thesis/chapters/scenery.md

 ![ClearVolume running inside Fiji, showing a multicolour _Drosophila melanogaster_ brain dataset (courtesy of Tsumin Lee, Howard Hughes Medical Institute, Janelia Farm Research Campus), with a by-slice viewer inset.
 From [@Royer:2015tg].\label{fig:cvfiji}](ClearVolumeFiji.png)

-\begin{publishedin}
-The work presented in this section has been developed in collaboration with Loïc Royer, Martin Weigert, Nicola Maghelli, and Florian Jug, Myers Lab, MPI-CBG, and has been published in\\
+\alreadypublished{The work presented in this section has been developed in collaboration with Loïc Royer, Martin Weigert, Nicola Maghelli, and Florian Jug, Myers Lab, MPI-CBG, and has been published in:}{Royer, L.A., Weigert, M., \textbf{Günther, U.}, Maghelli, N., Jug, F., Sbalzarini, I.F. and Myers, E.W.: ClearVolume: open-source live 3D visualization for light-sheet microscopy. \emph{Nature Methods}, 2015.}
-\vspace{0.5em}
-Royer, L.A., Weigert, M., \textbf{Günther, U.}, Maghelli, N., Jug, F., Sbalzarini, I.F. and Myers, E.W.: ClearVolume: open-source live 3D visualization for light-sheet microscopy. \emph{Nature Methods}, 2015.
-\end{publishedin}

 ClearVolume is a visualisation library enabling live, realtime visualisation of lightsheet microscopy data, with the capability of being integrated directly into an existing microscopy setup — ClearVolume can be used in conjunction with commonly-used microscopy control software, like MicroManager[@Edelstein:2010gf] or National Instruments LabVIEW.